joycemap/Project-Whack/readme.md

     - checks are made to ensure that it is an user event, in this case, defined as "clicks" are used to score (.isTrusted)
     - use of if, else statements are used
     - there is no additional installation required.

+Unsolved problems:
+    - changing the image after being clicked upon is takes the "hole" away with it after the changed image is displayed, so this is desired feature is not implemented.
+    - Customizing the JavaScript "confirm" box using Modal or Overlay affects the styling of the background and the "holes"